Culinary Arts - Baking and Pastry Arts (CUL.BPA.CT)

 • Attend Culinary Program Orientation.

-• Attain ServeSafe Managers Certification within the last 2 years or complete CUL 1010 Food Standards, Sanitation and Hygiene with a "C" or higher.
+• Attain ServSafe Manager Certification within the last two years -OR- complete CUL 1010 Food Standards, Sanitation and Hygiene and pass ServSafe Manager’s Certification Test on the last day with 70% or higher.

 Requirements